espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 - An ESP32-DevKitC development board is been used as SPI master.
 The application runs in the board can be found under the directory :example:`at_spi_master/spi/esp32_c_series` of the `ESP-AT <https://github.com/espressif/esp-at>`_ project.
 Some related configurations are described below:

-1. Hardware configuration: The frequency of CPU is 240 MHz，flash SPI mode is in QIO mode with 40 MHz.
+1. Hardware configuration: The frequency of CPU is 240 MHz, flash SPI mode is in QIO mode with 40 MHz.

 2. Software configuration: The `ESP-IDF <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_ version is v4.3.
 The size of streambuffer is 8192 bytes.